refractionPOINT/lce_doc/docs/sensors/windows.md

 The Windows sensor can listen, alert, and automate based on various Defender events.

-This is done through [listening for the Defender Event Log Source](https://doc.limacharlie.io/docs/documentation/docs/external_logs.md#from-real-time-events) and using [D&R rules](dr.md) to take the appropriate action.
+This is done by [ingesting artifacts from the Defender Event Log Source](../external_logs.md#windows-event-logs) and using [Detection & Response rules](../dr.md) to take the appropriate action.

-A template to alert on the common Defender events of interest is available [here](https://github.com/refractionPOINT/templates/blob/master/anti-virus/windows-defender.yaml).
+A config template to alert on the common Defender events of interest is available [here](https://github.com/refractionPOINT/templates/blob/master/anti-virus/windows-defender.yaml).
 The template can be used in conjunction with [`infrastructure-service`](https://doc.limacharlie.io/docs/documentation/docs/infrastructure-service.md) or its user interface in the [web app](https://app.limacharlie.io).

 Specifically, the template alerts on the following Defender events:
 * windows-defender-malware-detected (`event ID 1006`)